Skip to main content

 Eleanor K. Wang

 Ellie Wang is a Baltimore County physical therapist and freelance actor.
 She was appointed to the Maryland Public Broadcasting Commission in August 2003 and serves on the board of directors of the MPT Foundation, Inc. and the Appellate Courts Judicial Nomination Commission.
-Ms. Wang received a bachelor’s degree in biology from Purdue, a postgraduate certificate in physical therapy from University of Pennsylvania, and a master of liberal arts degree from Johns Hopkins and is a member of the American Physical Therapy Association.
-She has been a biology instructor at the Community College of Baltimore and a member of the Board of Nursing Home Administrators Examiners, the Baltimore County Republican Central Committee, and the Governor’s Task Force on Aging.
+Ms. Wang received a bachelor’s degree in biology from Purdue, a postgraduate certificate in physical therapy from University of Pennsylvania, and a master of liberal arts degree from Johns Hopkins.
+She is a member of the American Physical Therapy Association.
+She has been a biology instructor at the Community College of Baltimore and a member of the board of Nursing Home Administrators Examiners, the Baltimore County Republican Central Committee, and the Governor’s Task Force on Aging.
 She is a current member and director of the American Federation of Television and Radio Artists (AFTRA) and serves on its Equal Employment Opportunities Committee.
 She also belongs to the Screen Actors Guild.

 Ms. Wang is married to David R. Blumberg, and the couple resides in the Roland Park section of Baltimore.
-She enjoys cooking, underwater activities, and colonial and biblical archaeology.